-I have set myself the (rather ambitious) goal of seeing 3 books published during 2018.
+I have set myself the (rather ambitious) goal of seeing 5 books published over the next 5 years.
 These will be available from this site, online wherever you buy your ebooks (Amazon, kindle, etc) and in print format (hardcover and softcover).
 I hope that someone other than my mum will be interested in reading them (although if it is just you mum, that is OK too!).

 I am also actively seeking advance readers who might be interested in reading a draft now and writing a review ahead of publication.
 If that is you, please email me – firstname.lastname@example.org.

 Four friends take a week-long adventure trip – hiking, biking, or kayaking – each year, for fifteen years, starting in their late 20s.

 In the course of their travels, they hitch a ride with drug dealers in New Zealand, down kava shots on Fijian beaches, come face-to-face with a roaring lion in South Africa, luxuriate in a resort intended only for Vietnamese Communist officials, trek to Machu Picchu, and go ice climbing in Iceland.
 Along the way they get married, start families, establish careers, and do all the stuff upright men are supposed to do.
 But when the challenges of real life come into conflict with the perfect lives they are supposed to be living, their friendship, and the yearly Man Mission, become something much more than an annual getaway – a source of stability, and a place to find redemption.

 Part travel narrative and part roman à clef, Man Mission follows four regular guys across fifteen years, on an international, adventure-packed, humor-filled search for meaning and purpose.
 In a world where the traditional rules of “being a man” are no longer clear.

 Head Waggling in Delhi – Travel tales from a journey around India